25 Best Muay Thai Fighters of All Time, Ranked

 Photo credit Teerawat Yioyim.

 Buakaw Banchamek is a modern Muay Thai legend known for his incredible striking ability and international success.
-He won the prestigious K-1 World MAX Championship and was named Lumpinee Stadium Fighter of the Year in 2002 and 2008.
+He started fighting professionally at an incredible 8 years of age.
+He won the prestigious K-1 World MAX Championship in Japan and was named Lumpinee Stadium Fighter of the Year in 2002 and 2008.
 Buakaw’s powerful kicks and aggressive style have earned him a global fan base and solidified his place among the all-time greats.
 Some consider Buakaw the best kickboxer out of Thailand of all time.
-Like Samart, Buakaw also got into acting.
+Like Samart, Buakaw also got into acting, appearing in several tv shows and movies.
+Buakaw is considered an ambassador of the sport, having brought Muay Thai to a truly global audience.
+And he is not yet done.

 Photo credit Marty Rockatansky.

 At the pinnacle of our list stands Saenchai Sor.
 Kingstar, widely regarded as the greatest Muay Thai fighter of all time.
+Like Banchamek, he began fighting at 8 years old.
 Saenchai’s exceptional skills, including his unmatched agility, timing, and versatility, have earned him numerous Lumpinee Stadium titles and the recognition of being named Sports Writers of Thailand Fighter of the Year four times.
-His ability to effortlessly adapt to his opponents’ styles, perform acrobatic techniques, and showcase incredible ring IQ sets him apart as a true Muay Thai genius.
+His ability to effortlessly adapt to his opponents’ styles, perform acrobatic techniques, and showcase incredible ring IQ sets him apart as a true Muay Thai prodigy, earning him the sobriquet Genius Fighter

 Saenchai’s influence on the sport extends beyond his victories, as he continues to inspire the next generation of fighters with his performances and dedication to the art of Muay Thai.
 His legacy as the greatest Muay Thai fighter of all time is a testament to his enduring impact on the sport.